plone/volto/docs/source/theming/using-sass-themes.md

 ### Use sass loader

-If you have to load sass, you'll need `sass-loader` and you'll have to customize `razzle.config.js` integrating that loader into webpack configuration.
+If you have to load sass, you will need `sass-loader` and you will have to customize `razzle.config.js` integrating that loader into webpack configuration.

 Example: